SOAP - Header Element

-When more than one header is defined, all immediate child elements of the SOAP header are interpreted as SOAP header blocks.
+When multiple headers are defined, all immediate child elements of the SOAP header are interpreted as SOAP header blocks.

-SOAP Header element can have following two attributes
+A SOAP Header can have the following two attributes −

 The SOAP protocol defines a message path as a list of SOAP service nodes.
 Each of these intermediate nodes can perform some processing and then forward the message to the next node in the chain.
 By setting the Actor attribute, the client can specify the recipient of the SOAP header.

-Indicates whether a Header element is optional or mandatory.
-If set to true ie. 1 the recipient must understand and process the Header attribute according to its defined semantics, or return a fault.
+It indicates whether a Header element is optional or mandatory.
+If set to true, the recipient must understand and process the Header attribute according to its defined semantics, or return a fault.

-Following example shows how to use a Header in the SOAP message.
+The following example shows how to use a Header in a SOAP message.